According to the independent statistical measurement of U.S. customer satisfaction, Walmart was no longer the most hated retail company

-When the American Customer Service Index (ACSI) was released by the University of Michigan in February 2016, it was Abercrombie & Fitch (ANF) that was branded with the "most hated retailer in history" title with a customer satisfaction score that was reported to be the lowest in the 22-year history of the ACSI.
+When the American Customer Service Index (ACSI) was released by the University of Michigan in February 2016, it was Abercrombie & Fitch (ANF) that was branded as the "most hated retailer in history" with a customer satisfaction score that was reported to be the lowest in the 22-year history of the ACSI.
 The big question raised by this 2016 ACSI report was why customers hated Abercrombie & Fitch.

-Suddenly, the value of the Abercrombie & Fitch brand became inextricably associated with the exclusionary opinions and personally offensive behaviors of its Chief Executive Narcissist.
-It is the ultimate irony since Jeffries was seemingly singularly focused on the fabricated value of the Abercrombie & Fitch retail brand for more than two decades.
+Suddenly, the value of the Abercrombie & Fitch brand became inextricably associated with the exclusionary opinions and personally offensive behaviors of its CEO.
+It was the ultimate irony, as Jeffries was seemingly singularly focused on the fabricated value of the Abercrombie & Fitch retail brand for more than two decades.
 In the final months of Jeffries' tenure as CEO, he had a 38 percent approval rating from former and current employees.

 Unfortunately for Abercrombie & Fitch, it seemed that the negative momentum from the global fallout that Jeffries's controversial words created continued for more than a year later, which proved that Jeffries was partly correct in his conclusion that brand image is paramount.
 No matter if you dedicate your entire career to fashioning a brand image with slick marketing campaigns and manipulatively crafted in-store experiences, once the reality behind those smoke-and-mirror tactics is revealed, it's the genuine truth that resonates and sticks with consumers.